 Retired – You may continue your association membership as a retired member at a reduced rate or you may choose a lifetime membership.

-The association maintains a state headquarters office located in Summerdale, Pennsylvania (a suburb of Harrisburg) as well as a western regional branch office located in the Pittsburgh area.
+The association maintains a state headquarters office located in Enola, Pennsylvania (a suburb of Harrisburg), as well as a western regional branch office located in the Pittsburgh area.

 - Dr. William R. Hartman, Jr. – 2007-2014